zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 http://visualize.tlok.org/intro-stat/central_limit.php
 ![Alt Text](Image/Chapter-11-Image-4.png)

+### Central Limit Theorem Formula Sheets
+**Theoretical Sampling Distribution:** The term "theoretical" emphasizes that this distribution is based on mathematical principles and assumptions about the population.<br>
+**Test Statistic:** The test statistic is a numerical summary of the information in a sample that is used to make inferences about a population parameter.<br>

 ### Confidence Interval z Star Scores
 **For a normal dist’n, the middle 90% is bounded by<br>** center – 1.645 * standard deviation<br>